Goyder South Wind Farm

 Neoen gave 1,000 hectares at World’s End Gorge to the South Australian government in 2023, paving the way for a new national park along with the Hopkins Creek Conservation Park in Ngadjuri country.

 The 238.5 MW / 477 MWh Blyth grid battery operates in 2025 to balance power for the mine.

 The Goyder South Wind Farm replaced the 119 MW Stony Gap Wind Farm which had initially been proposed for the same area, originally by EnergyAustralia who sold it to Palisade Investment Partners in 2017 before Neoen bought the proposal in September 2019 and included it in the larger plan for Goyder Renewables Zone.
 Goyder wind farm(s) was sold to Brookfield in 2024.

-The 600 MW Goyder North wind farm with a 225 MW / 900 MWh battery is planned for the north side of the Goyder Highway.
+The 600 MW Goyder North wind farm with a 226 MW / 866 MWh MWh battery is planned for the north side of the Goyder Highway, and construction of the battery started in late 2025.